mmaxwell/fgrid/README.md

-# FilteringGrid
+# fgrid

-FilteringGrid is an extension of dGrid that allows you to filter the contents of a grid based on specified criteria.
-FilteringGrid is compatible with any <code>SimpleQueryEngine</code> store.
+fgrid is an extension of dgrid that allows you to filter the contents of a grid based on specified criteria.  fgrid is compatible with any <code>SimpleQueryEngine</code> store.

 # Dependencies

-FilteringGrid depends on the following libraries, which are included as submodules of this repository:
+fgrid depends on the following libraries:

 * dojo
 * dijit